 The School receives a substantial portion of its revenue from the Government of the District of Columbia.
 If a significant reduction in this revenue should occur, it may have an effect on the School's programs.
-During the years ended June 30, 2017 and 2016, the School earned revenue of \$4,935,655 and \$4,354,482, respectively, from the Government of the District of Columbia, which represented 81% of the total revenue and support.
+During the years ended June 30, 2018 and 2017, the School earned revenue of \$5,341,729 and \$4,935,655, respectively, from the Government of the District of Columbia, of the total revenue and support represented 81%.
 These amounts are reflected as per pupil allocation, DC facilities allowance, Federal grants, and Federal entitlements in the accompanying statements of activities and change in net assets.